MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Office 365 Group creation.

-Users' Exchange mailboxes can be hosted online or on-premises, however some features require for an hybrid deployment to be in place with your Office 365 tenant.
+Users' Exchange mailboxes can be hosted online or on-premises.
+However, some features require a hybrid deployment to be in place with your Office 365 tenant.

 Users hosted on Exchange Online or Exchange Dedicated vNext can use all the features of Teams.
 They can create and join teams and channels, create and view meetings, call and chat, modify user profile pictures, add and configure connectors, tabs, and bots.